edm00se/dev-blog-book/GLOSSARY.md

 # JavaServer Faces
 JavaServer Faces (JSF) is a Java specification for building component-based user interfaces for web applications.
 It was formalized as a standard through the Java Community Process and is part of the Java Platform, Enterprise Edition.

+# Java Server Faces
+JavaServer Faces (JSF) is a Java specification for building component-based user interfaces for web applications.
+It was formalized as a standard through the Java Community Process and is part of the Java Platform, Enterprise Edition.

 # JSP
 JavaServer Pages (JSP) is a technology that helps software developers create dynamically generated web pages based on HTML, XML, or other document types.
 Released in 1999 by Sun Microsystems, JSP is similar to PHP and ASP, but it uses the Java programming language.

 # JavaServer Pages
+JavaServer Pages (JSP) is a technology that helps software developers create dynamically generated web pages based on HTML, XML, or other document types.
+Released in 1999 by Sun Microsystems, JSP is similar to PHP and ASP, but it uses the Java programming language.

+# Java Server Pages
 JavaServer Pages (JSP) is a technology that helps software developers create dynamically generated web pages based on HTML, XML, or other document types.
 Released in 1999 by Sun Microsystems, JSP is similar to PHP and ASP, but it uses the Java programming language.

 # JavaScript